 Menstruating women do not pray or fast

-No, this is not an exclusion.
-The missed fasts are made up later.
-Salah is paused with no make-up needed.
+This is not an exclusion.
+Missed Ramadan fasts are made up later.
+Salah is paused, no make-up needed.

 Music, dating, alcohol, interest-based loans